matthewebates/financial_data_analysis/Analysis Plan_Task List.md

 ### Results and outputs
 * identification of optimal *n* days over which to calculate trailing returns (could also be a parameter choice).
-* identification of optimal lag(s) for correlating increase search frequency with later, corresponding stock price movement.
+* identification of optimal lag(s) for cross-correlating search frequency with stock price movement.
 * identification of optimal keywords for which to monitor for future potential stock price moves.
 * summarization of and plots showing degree of correlation between past search term frequency and stock price moves.
-* ...